| |

 evening, fearing someone else might walk off with them, with my trusty

-preservation removal tool...the screwdriver, I removed both boards full of
+preservation removal tool...the screwdriver, I removed both boards full

-notices and bulletins and brought them home.
+of notices and bulletins and brought them home.

-Some 30 years later, its most enjoyable being able to thumb through them
+Some 30 years later, its most enjoyable being able to thumb through

-The attached Bulletin #5 - 70 dated August 7, 1970 illustrates the operation
+and charm.
+The attached Bulletin #5 - 70 dated August 7, 1970

-over Hills Transfer there at Montour 4.
+illustrates the operation over Hills Transfer there at Montour 4.

-I had many opportunities to ride out on Boyce as Montour crews went after
+I had many opportunities to ride out on Boyce as Montour crews went

-empty hoppers that kept Montour 4 and Montour 10 supplied.
+after empty hoppers that kept Montour 4 and Montour 10 supplied.

 Gene P. Schaeffer |